Rasa-Novum/Mixson/README.md

 # Mixson

-A simple lightweight library for modded Minecraft that allows for .json resource files to be accessed and edited in-code with an event system
+A simple lightweight library for modded Minecraft that allows for .json resource files to be modified, created, or deleted at runtime through an event-based system.

 ---